brockhager/neuroswarm/docs/README.md

 Jump directly to the main documentation pages in this folder:

+- [Overview](./overview.md) — What is NeuroSwarm and why it matters
 - [Getting Started](./getting-started.md) — Setup and quickstart guide
 - [Development Guide](./development.md) — Developer workflow and coding standards
 - [Architecture](./architecture.md)